daniele-canavese/chroma/README.md

 In particular, it allows you to:

+- nicely format tables where individual rows can be emphasized;
 - pretty print text messages with automatic highlighting of many data types such as number, strings and URLs;
-- nicely format tables where individual rows can be emphasized;
-- use progress bars with automatic ETAs;
-- select a severity level to accentuate important information.
+- select a severity level to accentuate important information;
+- use progress bars with automatic ETAs.

 ## Installation and removal